matestack/matestack-ui-core/guides/essential/03_index_show_transition.md

 In the [previous guide](guides/essential/02_active_record.md), we added an ActiveRecord model to our project, added some fake persons to our database and displayed them on our `matestack` app.

 In this guide, we will
-- add proper page to display all our users
+- add proper page to display all the persons in our database
-- a detail page for every user
+- a detail page for every person
-- dive into the concept of page transitions by switching back and forth between the list of all users and the detail page
+- dive into the concept of page transitions by switching back and forth between the list of all persons and the detail page

 ## Prerequisites
 We expect you to have successfully finished the [previous guide](guides/essential/02_active_record.md) and no uncommited changes in your project.